RatherRude/COVAS-NEXT-Twitch-Integration/README.md

 - **Bot Not Connecting**: Make sure your channel name is correct
 - **Patterns Not Matching**: Check your pattern syntax against example messages
-- **OpenAI Verification Errors**: Verify your API key is correct and has sufficient quota
+- **OpenAI Verification Errors**: Verify your API key is correct

 ## Notes

 - The application saves your configuration automatically
 - You can reset to default settings at any time
 - Make sure your bot is posting messages in chat that match your configured patterns
-- Test your patterns before going live by using your bot name and writing in your own chat
+- Test your patterns before going live, the integration will react to the channel owner's and the bot's messages.